asamy/ksm/README.md

 ## Features

 - IDT Shadowing
-- EPT violation handling via #VE
+- EPT violation #VE (if not available natively, it will keep using VM-Exit instead)
-- EPTP switching VMFUNC and a small hooking example included
+- EPTP switching VMFUNC (if not available natively, it will be emulated using a VMCALL)

 ## Requirements

-- An Intel processor that supports VMFUNC (for EPTP switching) and #VE.
-Usually Broadwell or newer.
-Haswell may partially support the features (#VE only IIRC).
+- An Intel processor
 - Microsoft compiler (CL).
-VS 2015 prefered.
-Others are not currently supported.
+VS 2015 prefered, Others are not currently supported.

 ## Unsupported features (hardware, etc.)